kkkdb/hello-world/README.md

 # hello-world
-This is the first day that I come to github!!
+This was the first day that I came to github!!